American Airlines Logo Light

 to Wednesday, April 9, 2025

-Team members required: One
+Team members required:

 Description:

-Competitors will troubleshoot electrical harness of an inoperable logo light
+Competitors will troubleshoot electrical Harness of an inoperable logo light

 References: